EmriN5347/github-tutorial/README.md

 ---
 ## Git vs. GitHub
 * Git is an open-source tool developers install locally to manage source code
 * GitHub is an online service (cloud base) which coders or developers could use git to connect and upload with each other for collaberation purposes.
+It does not require git.

 ---